AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Declaring arrays (2)
 --------------------

-While we can have, as we saw, array types whose exact representation is not known at compile-time - which means, in effect, that their size and bounds are determined at runtime - the component type of arrays needs to be of a definite and constrained type.
+While we can have array types whose size and bounds are determined at run time, the array's component type needs to be of a definite and constrained type.

-Hence, if you need to declare, for example, an array of strings, the string subtype used as component will need to have a fixed size.
+Thus, if you need to declare, for example, an array of Strings, the String subtype used as component will need to have a fixed size.

 .. code-block:: ada